New announcement. Learn more

 Not only that, being open-source allows web developers to develop plugins and themes for WordPress—bits and pieces that you can use to enhance your website.
 And there are oodles of them.
 This allows you to do virtually anything you want with your WordPress website, provided the plugin is decent quality (which isn’t a given).

-Rocketspark is less flexible.
+Rocketspark provides a more structured approach.
 Updates and changes to the overall system are made in-house, meaning there’s less scope for customising your website with features that aren’t provided as standard by Rocketspark.
 That being said, Rocketspark does allow you to embed third-party widgets, like Google calendars, booking systems and Trip Advisor badges.
 Rocketspark has all the tools that the majority of users need, but if you’re looking to do something really unconventional then you may hit a dead-end.

 But perhaps the biggest coup for WordPress is that you can change web firms and take your website with you.
 Not so with Rocketspark.
 So what happens if you’re using Rocketspark and then decide to switch web firms?
 We’re not jerks—we’ll hand over to you designs and, if you’re a professional package customer, we’ll happily give you the Photoshop design files.
 But, due to the nature of proprietary systems, the bulk of your new site will still have to be built from scratch.
 The good news is that often the slowest part of a web project is the client gathering their content together so in some ways the hard yards are already done.
 Of course, if you like Rocketspark then you may not want to change web firms, but that’s a whole other story (see “And the winner is…” below).